Moneyholic Society

 Chance created us.

-Both of you, religious and materialist, can you honestly look at your beautiful hand or your complex brain or your lymph system or your splendid eye and think that the universe is somehow going to fall apart if you stop worrying about it?
+your lymph system or your splendid eye and think that the universe is somehow going to fall apart if you stop worrying about it?
 What has worry ever accomplished?

 On the flip side, do you think you or anybody can ever, ever, ever stop decay and death?
 Will worrying make it better?